AdobeDocs/workfront.en/help/wf-api/doc-wbhks-api/docu-webhook-api.md

 ## Testing

 To verify that your document webhook implementation works correctly, run the following tests.
-These are manual tests that go through the `Workfront` web interface and indirectly hit the endpoints for your webhook implementation.
+These are manual tests that go through the Workfront web interface and indirectly hit the endpoints for your webhook implementation.

 ### Prerequisites

 To run these tests you will need the following:

-* A `Workfront` account with Advanced Document Management (ADM) enabled
+* A Workfront account with Advanced Document Management (ADM) enabled
-* A `Workfront` user for this account with System Admin rights
+* A Workfront user for this account with System Admin rights
-* A Document Webhook instance, who’s HTTP endpoints are accessible to `Workfront`
+* A Document Webhook instance, who’s HTTP endpoints are accessible to Workfront

-These tests also assume that you’ve already registered your Document Webhook instance in `Workfront` under Setup > Documents > Custom Integrations.
+These tests also assume that you’ve already registered your Document Webhook instance in Workfront under Setup > Documents > Custom Integrations.

 ### Test 1: Provision the Document Webhook service for a user

 Tests the Authentication URL and Token Endpoint URL for OAuth-based Webhook providers.

-1. In `Workfront`, Go to the main Documents page by clicking on the Documents link in the top&nbsp;navigation bar.
+1. In Workfront, Go to the main Documents page by clicking on the Documents link in the top&nbsp;navigation bar.
 1. Click on the Add Documents dropdown and select your Document Webhook service under Add&nbsp;Service.
-1. (OAuth services only) After completing the previous step, you will see your service’s OAuth2 authentication page load load in a popup window.
+1. (OAuth services only) After completing the previous step, you will see your service’s OAuth2&nbsp;authentication page load load in a popup window.
 (Note: you may be prompted to login to your service first.)
-From the authentication page, grant `Workfront` access to the user’s account by click the Trust or Allow button.
+From the authentication page, grant Workfront access to the user’s account by click the Trust or Allow button.
 1. Verify your service has been added to the Add Documents dropdown.
 If you don’t see it initially, try&nbsp;refreshing your browser.

-### Test 2: Link a document into `Workfront` Tests the following endpoints: /files, /metadata
+### Test 2: Link a document into Workfront Tests the following endpoints: /files, /metadata

-1. In `Workfront`, Go to the main Documents page by clicking on the Documents link in the top&nbsp;navigation bar.
+1. In Workfront, Go to the main Documents page by clicking on the Documents link in the top&nbsp;navigation bar.
 1. Select your Document Webhook service under Add Documents.
 1. From the modal, navigate through the folder structure.
 1. Verify your able to navigate the folder structure properly.
-1. Select and link a document into `Workfront`
+1. Select and link a document into Workfront

 ### Test 3: Navigate to a document in the content management system

 Tests the following endpoints: /metadata (specifically the viewLink)

-1. Link a document into `Workfront`
+1. Link a document into Workfront
 1. Select the document and click the Open link.
 1. Verify that the document opens in a new tab.